Bourkekev/ms4-power-fitness-gym/TESTING.md

 The contact page has additional tests to test the form.
 There is a test to check that the contact page is using the ContactUsForm, and then 2 tests which test the form validation for blank fields, and submitting the form when required fields are filled in.

+### News App

+The tests for the news app test creating a new news post.
+There is some set up for the tests, a test user and a test post are created, and the tests check for the new post content, status code 200 and correct template for the news listings and news post detail page.
+There is a test for a 404 response from a non-existing news post.

 ## Manual Testing

 ### Testing Save info in webhook handler